The ultimate guide to the best hot cross buns in London

 Southwark, Bermondsey and Borough

-What was Comptoir Gourmand now has a new name putting their bakery side front and centre.
-They originally started baking under the arches in Maltby Street in 2010 and added two more sites since.
+Comptoir Bakery originally started baking under the arches in Maltby Street in 2010 (as Comptoir Gourmand), and they've added two more sites since.
 Their buns are made with their signature buttery brioche with an Easter twist, rich spices & candied lemon & orange peel.
 Currants and raisins are folded through the enriched dough before being finished with the signature cross.
-They say they're best enjoyed with lots of butter!
+They say they're best enjoyed with lots of butter.

 Fortitude Bakehouse